 The Gateway program provides unrestricted operating support to organizations and programs with public cultural programming that benefits Massachusetts residents.
 If your organization receives a Portfolio grant, you are not eligible for this program.
-You may submit applications to both the Gateway and Projects, but will only receive one grant.
+You may submit applications to both the Gateway and Projects in the same year, but could only receive one grant.
 Applications for each program are reviewed independently.

 Gateway is a two-year grant program, designed to be the entry, or gateway, to long-term funding in the Portfolio.